Muskrat trapping season begins November 10th…

 It is important that we trap at the common areas, but also where Members are experiencing muskrats at their own waterfront.

-Muskrat trapping season begins next Sunday, November 10, and individual Members who have personal muskrat problems should contact Joe Albin as soon as possible and your area will be included in the trapping efforts.
-You may email Joe by clicking his name above, or text him at (616) 334-0700.
+Muskrat trapping season begins November 10, and individual Members who have personal muskrat problems should contact Joe Albin as soon as possible and your area will be included in the trapping efforts.
+You may email Joe at email@example.com or text him at (616) 334-0700.
 You should provide him with your name, lake address, and contact information.
 Muskrat trapping continues until March and Joe will be trapping as weather and ice permits.

 Thank you for your cooperation and caution in the common areas while we attempt to work together and resolve the damage created in our common areas.